marc-sensenich/recipes/content/docs/desserts/chocolate-chip-cookies.md

 - Line a baking pan with parchment paper and set aside
 - Cream together butter and sugars until combined
 - Beat in eggs and vanilla until fluffy
-- Min in the dry ingredients until combined.
+- Mix in the dry ingredients until combined.
 - Add chocolate chips and mix well
 - Use a size 70 scoop (~1 Tbsp) to form the dough into balls and place them evenly on the prepared cookie sheeet
 - Bake for approximately 10 minutes.
-Take them out when they are just barely starting to turn brown.
+Take them out when they are just starting to turn brown.
 - Let them sit on the baking pan for 2 minutes before removing to cooling rack.

 ## Original Recipe